$IQ - your Money-IQ

 Your $IQ indicates how well you handle money and resources in competition over time.
 (Always use a score sheet.)
 To increase it, you must outperform others in many games.

-Your Personal Earning Index (eg., 34, 63, 257) gives an indication of your moneygame– how well you handle money and resources.
-Players with higher numbers generally have more skill and win more games.
-And generally, the more you play, and come in first (+2) or second (+1) the more your PEI increases.
+Those with higher $IQs generally have more skill and win more games.
+And generally, the more you play, and come in first or second the more your $IQ increases.
 This number stays with you regardless of who, when and where you play.

-All first-time players start with a PEI of 10.
-At the end of their first-ever 4-player game, the winner with the most chips gets +2 pts. added to his/her PEI equaling a total of 12 pts.
+Starting with 10, at the end of their first-ever 4-player game, the winner with the most chips gets +2 pts. added to his/her $IQ equaling a total of 12 pts.
 (10 + 2).
-The second-place finisher gets 1 pt. added, the third player gets 0, remaining at 10, and the last place finisher gets -1, a point taken away from his/her PEI.
+The second-place finisher gets 1 pt. added, the third player gets 0 and the last place finisher gets -1, a point taken away from his/her $IQ.

-So at the end of the first game, the winner will have a PEI of 12, the second-place finisher will have 11, the third-place finisher remains at 10 and the last player has 9 having lost a point.
-Players' PEIs cannot go below zero.
-If a player with a PEI of zero loses, his/her PEI stays at zero.
-All 4-player games must be scored for PEI.
+So at the end of the first game, the winner has a $IQ of 12, the second-place finisher has 11, the third-place finisher remains at 10 and the last player has 9 having lost a point.
+Players' $IQs cannot go below zero.
+If a player with a $IQ of zero loses, his/her $IQ stays at zero.
+All 4-player games must be scored for $IQ.